ritikabanepali/CS371-Project/README.md

   - Ensure Secrets.plist is in your .gitignore to prevent exposing your API key.

 **Logins for testing functionality (but can make your own!)**

+    account 1:
+    Name: Hook ‘Em Longhorn
+    - Email: hookem@gmail.com
+    - Password: hookem123

+    account 2:
+    Name: Bevo Longhorn
+    - Email: ut@gmail.com
+    - Password: longhorn

+**How to Run the App**

+1. Unzip the folder and open the `.xcodeproj` file in Xcode.
+2. In the **Signing & Capabilities** tab:
+   - Change the **Bundle Identifier** to something unique (e.g., `com.yourname.projectname`)
+   - Select your own **Apple Team** in the "Team" dropdown.
+3. Plug in your iPhone (or use a simulator).
+4. Press **Run**  to build and install the app.

+**Note: You must use your own Apple Developer Team to run this app on a physical iPhone.**

 | Feature  | Description   | Percentages |
 | :---  |  :---  | :--- |